June 7ths

 Now that I have been doing more field recording I’ve noticed that my attention is drawn to sonic events rather than things that I see that might be pictorial for a photograph or painting.

-[6/7/2025: We are shifting our collective focus to AI.
-I have been vigilant of this effect by continuing to maintain and develop older skills, like orchestration.
-AI can do all this but it’s not a skill.
+[6/7/2025: The collective focus is now AI.
+I have been vigilant of this effect by continuing to maintain and develop older skills like orchestration.
+AI will eventually be able to generate orchestrations, but it’s not a skill.
 Just because I was doing field recording in 2010 didn’t obviate or obsolesce other parts of music I liked].

 6/7/2021